tencentyun/TSR/Android 接入指南.md

 ```
 // Create a TIEPass object using the constructor.
 TIEPass tiePass = new TIEPass(TIEPass.TIEAlgorithmType.PROFESSIONAL_HIGH_QUALITY);

-// Alternatively, create a TIEPass object with the professional fast rendering type.
-// TIEPass tiePass = new TIEPass(TIEPass.TIEAlgorithmType.PROFESSIONAL_FAST);

 // Before initializing the TIEPass, configure the maximum input resolution for super-resolution processing.
 // This configuration step is crucial as it helps to allocate memory and optimize performance.